huaminghuangtw/Evergreen-Notes/Permanent-Notes/never-lose-faith-and-hope.md

 ---

-# Today's accomplishments were yesterday's impossibilities.
+# Today’s accomplishments were yesterday’s impossibilities.

 > _“Yesterday is but today’s memory, tomorrow is today’s dream.” — Kahlil Gibran_